brikis98/yevgeniy-brikman-homepage/_posts/2019-03-20-radical-candor.md

 - Example: "US culture is very smell conscious, so you may wish to look into getting a deodorant" rather than "you smell" (dealing with sensitive, personal issues by focusing on the environment/surroundings).

 (4) The job of manager or a leader is to get things done.
-And the way a manager or leader gets things done is through a team‚Äîwhich can do far more than just manager alone!.
+And the way a manager or leader gets things done is through a team—which can do far more than just manager alone!.
 That means the goal of a manager is to get things right; this is NOT the same as the manager being right.
 In fact, managers are often wrong, so it is essential that the team feels comfortable enough to tell you when you're wrong!

 (5) The first step to promoting radical candor amongst your team is to ask for it yourself.